p2panda/handbook/website/docs/learn/entries.md

   url={require('./assets/trying-to-delete-an-entry.png')}
 />

 We could try to just remove the beginning of a Log instead, this will only break the Backlink for the first Entry which we could say is fine, but how can we now tell that someone didn’t hide some information from us by not sending the whole Log?
 Before we could at least detect the Entry without a `backlink` to find out if we reached the beginning of the Log.
-If we would remove that information, we’re lost.
+If we remove that information, we’re lost.
 In this case we would also need to consider such data invalid.

 <ImageFrame
   title="Trying to delete beginning of a Log"